wnatanmq/wnatanmq/README.md

 - JAVA
 - GOLANG

+About their languages, I don't see them as competitors, but I do see them as complementary in a mature architecture.

+Ask me about >
+- My best programming language
+- Some concepts too abstract to understand and too easy to forget

 <!--
 **wnatanmq/wnatanmq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.